Unboxed-Software/solana-course/content/intro-to-anchor.md

 For this lab we'll create a simple counter program with two instructions:

-- The first instruction will initialize a counter account
+- The first instruction will initialize an account to store our counter
-- The second instruction will increment the count stored on a counter account
+- The second instruction will increment the count stored in the counter

 ### 1. Setup